-The accompanying unaudited condensed financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") for interim financial information and the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
-The financial statements include all adjustments (consisting only of normal recurring adjustments) that management believes are necessary for the fair statement of the balances and results for the periods presented.
+The consolidated financial statements include the accounts of Cytokinetics and its wholly owned subsidiary.
+All intercompany balances and transactions have been eliminated in consolidation.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America ("GAAP") for interim financial information and the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The financial statements include all adjustments (consisting only of normal recurring adjustments) that management believes are necessary for the fair statement of the Company's position at March 31, 2014, and the results of operations for the three months ended March 31, 2014 and the cash flows for the three months ended March 31, 2014.
 These interim financial statement results are not necessarily indicative of results to be expected for the full fiscal year or any future interim period.

-The balance sheet at December 31, 2012 has been derived from the audited financial statements at that date.
+The balance sheet at December 31, 2013 has been derived from the audited financial statements at that date, but does not include all of the information and footnotes required by GAAP for complete financial statements.
 The financial statements and related disclosures have been prepared with the presumption that users of the interim financial statements have read or have access to the audited financial statements for the preceding fiscal year.
-Accordingly, these financial statements should be read in conjunction with the audited financial statements and notes thereto contained in the Company's Form 10-K for the year ended December 31, 2012, as filed with the SEC on March 15, 2013.
+Accordingly, these financial statements should be read in conjunction with the audited financial statements and notes thereto contained in the Company's Form 10-K for the year ended December 31, 2013, as filed with the SEC on March 7, 2014.